annadmitrieff/Classwork-and-Notes/FALL 24/RESEARCH/DR. HALL RESEARCH/Notes & Lit Review/2: Sample HCA Workflow.md

 ## Workflow Breakdown

-This code needs to be modified to intake data received from WEBB/Chandra & PHANTOM.
+[This code](https://github.com/annadmitrieff/Classwork-and-Notes/tree/main/FALL%2024/RESEARCH/DR.%20HALL%20RESEARCH/Code/SampleProgram) is just an example of applying HCA to a very simplistic dataset.
+Future work enlists compatibility with data received from WEBB/Chandra & PHANTOM.

 I'm still not certain what form it may be in (image data, FITS files, 3D data cubes, ASN, CSV, Pipeline Data Products) or what additional tools may be beneficial for analysis (e.g. SAOImageDS9 for FITS files), CIAO, or the JWST Calibration Pipeline.